Part of Core Framework Modules

 • your body becomes alert

-• your reaction feels disproportionate
+• your reaction feels larger than the situation

 • your behavior becomes harder to steer